Abhay478/Compilers_Proj/specs/specs.md

 ## Statement types

-- Declaration: Must begin with the `let` keyword.
-The type of the variable must be specified after the variable name, with colon as the separator.
+- Declaration: A declatation must begin with the `let` keyword.
+The type of the variable must be specified after the variable name, with seperated by a colon.
   ```
   let a: u32;
   let b: str, c: bool, d: float;